grafana/mimir-proxies/scripts/block-rewriting/README.md

 ## blocks-by-year.sh

-Simple script that operates on the current directory, which should contain tsdb blocks.
+Script that takes a directory which should contain tsdb blocks.
 For each block, finds the max date of the block using block-date.jq, and then parses out the year and moves that block into a directory named for that year.
+Assumes that block-date.jq is in the same folder as blocks-by-year.sh.

 ## block-rewrite.sh